 COMPANY: I currently work at ILM as a Roto Paint Artist, and it's been fantastic so far.
 I've only just started, so I can't tell you much about what I'm working on.

 Before ILM, I was working at MPC as a Roto/Prep Artist on films such as The Lone Ranger, World War Z, 300: Rise Of An Empire, Maleficent and Guardians of the Galaxy - which involved some quite challenging wire, set and crew removals.

 FAVOURITE MOVIE ONE LINER: From Raisers of the Lost Ark - "Asps... very dangerous, you go first!"
 A classic!

 ABOUT?
-Before I started at Escape I had been doing some running at some stop motion animation companies in Cardiff.
+Before I started at Escape I was running at some stop motion animation companies in Cardiff.
 It was there I met a chap who was doing some compositing for the shows in after effects.
 I was watching him work and a light bulb went off above my head - but I had no idea where to begin in terms of pursuing this as a career.

 Paul's Top Tips

 First and foremost you need to be 100% sure that you want to enter this industry.
-It is very competitive out there especially when you are starting out in the industry.
-It is also hard, tiring work, the hours can be long but the job satisfaction can’t be beaten.
+It's very competitive out there especially when you are starting out in the industry.
+It's also hard, tiring work, the hours can be long but the job satisfaction can’t be beaten.
 I have done work in film and commercials and I think that film is where I want to focus on.
-It is a much longer process requiring pixel perfection but I think a great VFX film reaches a much bigger audience.
+It's a much longer process requiring pixel perfection but I think a great VFX film reaches a much bigger audience.